espressif/esp-idf/docs/en/api-guides/build-system.rst

 Setting up the Python Interpreter
 ---------------------------------

-ESP-IDF works well with all supported Python versions.
-It should work out-of-box even if you have a legacy system where the default ``python`` interpreter is still Python 2.7, however, it is advised to switch to Python 3 if possible.
+ESP-IDF works well with Python version 3.7+.

 ``idf.py`` and other Python scripts will run with the default Python interpreter, i.e. ``python``.
 You can switch to a different one like ``python3 $IDF_PATH/tools/idf.py ...``, or you can set up a shell alias or another script to simplify the command.